William Stewart (Northern Ireland senator)

-William Stewart (born 1910 or 1911, died 1979) was a unionist politician in Northern Ireland.
+William Stewart (born 11 May 1911, died 29 Dec 1977) was a unionist politician in Northern Ireland.

 Stewart studied at a technical college and ran before becoming a company director.
 For most of his life he owned a chemist/grocer's, Stewart & Chapmans based on Church St in Dungannon, Co.
 Tyrone.
-He joined the Ulster Unionist Party and was elected to the Senate of Northern Ireland in 1957, serving until its abolition in 1973.
+He joined the Ulster Unionist Party and was elected to the Senate of Northern Ireland in 1957, serving until its abolition in 1972.
 From 1960 to 1962, he was a Deputy Speaker of the Senate and also served as chairman of Dungannon Urban District Council.

+M1 campaign

+In June 1966, as chairman of Dungannon Urban District Council, Stewart took part in a council protest against the deferral of an M1 extension bypassing the town, arguing that the council had contributed £160,000 towards the scheme.